elephox-dev/docs/content/v/develop/concepts/container.md

 <article class="message is-info">
   <div class="message-body">
-    The container is also available as its own independent package: <a href="https://packagist.org/packages/elephox/di" target="_blank">elephox/di</a>
+    The service collection is also available as its own independent package: <a href="https://packagist.org/packages/elephox/di" target="_blank">elephox/di</a>
   </div>
 </article>